priyalulla/DSProject1/README.md

 # DSProject1
-Python Tesla and GME stock price analysis
+Tesla and GME stock price analysis
+Webscraping and Python